bytecodealliance/wasmtime-dotnet/docs/articles/intro.md

 dotnet build
 ```

-This will create a `tutorial` (or `tutorial.exe` on Windows) executable in the `bin/Debug/netcoreapp3.1` directory that implements the .NET Core application.
+This will create a `tutorial` (or `tutorial.exe` on Windows) executable in the `bin/Debug/net5.0` directory that implements the .NET application.

 ## Running the .NET application